StoneT2000/simple-easyhec/README.md

 The code relies on Nvdiffrast which can sometimes be tricky to setup as it can have some dependencies that need to be installed outside of pip.
 If you have issues installing Nvdiffrast (which provides dockerized options) see their [documentation](https://nvlabs.github.io/nvdiffrast/) or use our google colab script.

 For those who don't want to manually segment their robot images you can use [SAM2](https://github.com/facebookresearch/sam2).
 Follow the installation instructions in that repo to set it up locally.
+Otherwise this repo provides a simple point annotation interface to annotate provided images with SAM2 to generate segmentation maps.

 ## Usage

 ### Simulation

 To test in simulation we provide an example through maniskill.
-The example generates 10 training synthetic images of the Franka/Panda robot with segmentation masks of the robot in random joint positions sampled around the initial joint position, and an initial extrinsic camera guess noisly sampled around the ground truth.
+The example generates 5 training synthetic images of the Franka/Panda robot with segmentation masks of the robot in random joint positions sampled around the initial joint position, and an initial extrinsic camera guess noisly sampled around the ground truth.
 By default 10 test images of the robot in different configurations are tested on and saved locally to the `results/` folder.
 This simulation also has raytracing for nicer renders which is disabled by default, turn it on by adding --shader rt

 ```bash
 pip install easyhec[sim-maniskill]